getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/rust.md

-The quickets way to verify Sentry in your rust application is to cause a panic:
+The quickest way to verify Sentry in your Rust application is to cause a panic:

 ```rust
 fn main() {